First Year Seminar Courses

 MATH 121 FYS: How Data Shapes Our World (3)

 How can data empower communities while avoiding harm?
 In this course, we will explore how data influences critical issues, from efforts to close the gender pay gap to addressing environmental challenges like climate change and renewable energy.
 Students will engage in hands-on work with real-world data to develop key quantitative skills, including evaluating evidence, interpreting statistical claims, and recognizing biases in data collection.
 We will investigate how flawed data, misleading statistics, and biased algorithms shape policies and impact marginalized communities.
 Open to all majors, this course welcomes students of all backgrounds—no advanced math skills required—just curiosity and a commitment to understanding how data can drive positive change.
-Gen ed: Math (equivalent to Math 104 and 108)
+Gen Ed: Math (equivalent to Math 104 and 108)

 GWS 180 FYS: Intersectional Leadership and Empowerment (3)